Top

 DESIGN

-Building on the validated success from the second round of testing, we established a comprehensive design framework and scaled interactive design across all 10 levels.
+Building on insights from the second iteration, we established a comprehensive design framework and scaled interactive design across all 10 levels.

-Core Design Principle: Diverse Interaction to Prevent Fatigue.
-We designed the most appropriate interaction method for each historical theme, ensuring every level offered a fresh experience:
+We designed the most appropriate interaction method for each historical theme, ensuring every level offered a fresh experience.

 Yi Dance of Tales